 MYTH #3: Snacks are made of starches and are supposed to crunch.

-When we started our real food journey a year ago (whoa… has it really been that long?!
-Feels like it was last month…) one of the first things to go was crackers.
+When we started our real food journey several years ago we started cooking healthy meals (whoa… has it really been that long?!).
+One of the first things to go was crackers.
 Partially because every cracker seemed to be loaded with either hydrogenated oils or high fructose corn syrup, but the REAL reason was my daughter.

 And it scared the daylights out of me.

-So I stopped buying crackers, starting offering fruit instead and haven’t turned back.
+So I stopped buying crackers, started offering fruit instead, and I haven’t turned back.

 FACT: Snacks are whatever foods you serve and eat between “meals.”

-She now regularly asks for apples and “broken bananas” for snacks and snack-y meals.
+She now regularly asks for all kinds of foods as snacks.
 It’s wonderful.
 And if she ever has a cracker outside our home, she knows it’s a HUGE treat.

-I refuse to give-in to the crunchy mentality of snack time.
+I refuse to give in to the crunchy mentality of snack time.
 Making my own crackers would be the only way around it.
-But given that the process of making sourdough crackers takes way more labor and time than peeling an easy-peel orange, I’m not budging.

 MYTH #4: Baked goods aren’t wholesome enough for breakfast.